 Procedures

 The Strategy Drafting Group should hold meetings at least once each year, preferably twice a year before each Council session.
-Meetings may be in person or by electronic means and may be held more frequently if deemed necessary by the Chair.
+Meetings may be held more frequently if deemed necessary by the Chair.

-The Strategy Drafting Group should make use of electronic tools (e-mail, correspondence groups, discussion forums, teleconferences/computer conferences etc.) to augment regular meetings, as required, to progress the work.
+The Strategy Drafting Group should make use of electronic tools (e-mail, correspondence groups, discussion forums, etc.) to augment regular meetings, as required, to progress the work.

 The Chair may create sub-groups or make use of other Council advisory groups to facilitate the tasks of the group.
 Any sub-group is to operate at the direction of the Chair or Vice-Chair.